Kazakhstan Airlines

-Kazakhstan Airlines was an airline from Kazakhstan, serving as national flag carrier of the country from its independence in 1991 until 1996.
+Kazakhstan Airlines was an airline from Kazakhstan, serving as the national flag carrier of the country from its independence in 1991 until 1996.
 Following the disaster of the Charkhi Dadri mid-air collision, Kazakhstan Airlines ceased operations, and its role as flag carrier was transferred to Air Kazakhstan.

 History

 Following the Dissolution of the Soviet Union in 1991, the Kazakh division of the state-owned airline, Aeroflot, was transformed into Kazakhstan Airlines, with scheduled flights from its hub at Almaty International Airport being launched in 1992.
+In 1996, 4 years after Kazakhstan Airlines was started, their sales plummeted.
+This was because one of Kazakhstan Airlines’ pilots was involved in the November 12th mid-air collision where no one survived.

 Fleet

 Kazakhstan Airlines inherited a fleet of the following aircraft types: